top of page

 • Grey LinkedIn Icon

 Thomas Walsh is a Biomedical engineer with experience in medical device development across in-vitro diagnostics, surgical tools, and cardiovascular devices.
 He is skilled in multiple stages of the product lifecycle, from early concept development and prototyping through to manufacturing.
-He has experience in program design and project management, with a focus on translating user and technical requirements into manufacturable products.
+Thomas has experience in program design and project management, with a focus on translating user and technical requirements into manufacturable products.

 EmilyWoodward.jpg